wilds/angular-schema-form-dynamic-select/README.md

 * 0.5.0 Breaking changes:
   * http_post and http_get are renamed to httpPost and httpGet.
   * async.callback is removed and asyncCallback is used instead.
+* 0.6.0 earlier deprecated support for value/name-pairs is now removed

 Note: no further API changes are planned.